andrew/ultimate-awesome/README.md

 - [awesome-deved](https://github.com/kamranayub/awesome-deved) - DevEd with umami.
 Awesome List of developer education covering blogs, tutorials, academies, visual essays, games, and more.
 - [awesome-serialization](https://github.com/maximveksler/awesome-serialization) - Data formats useful for API, Big Data, ML, Graph & co.
 - [my-awesome-lua](https://github.com/MegaBedder/my-awesome-lua) - My list of quality Lua packages and resources.
+- [awesome-synthesis](https://github.com/MikeMorenoDSP/awesome-synthesis) - A curated list of software for learning synthesis.
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
 - [awesome-EOS](https://github.com/ptalmeida/awesome-EOS) - A curated list of awesome EOS resources and projects .
 - [awesome-indie-android-apps](https://github.com/ramakanthd92/awesome-indie-android-apps) - A curated list & timeline of awesome android apps by indie developers / solopreneurs .